Top 8 Time Management Tips For Students To Pursue Your Hobby

 3. Take Time for Self Care

 Indulge in things you like most, but at the end of a successful college day!
 College studies are difficult, and they put a big strain on both your mind and your body.
 Be mindful of what you can achieve in a day.
-Focus also on the things you like: read books, go out with your flatmates, or simply go for a run and hit the bed early that evening.
+Focus also on the things you like: read books, go out with your flatmates, try out some mindfulness Solitaire, or simply go for a run and hit the bed early that evening.

 4. Plan Ahead and Plan as you Go